Economic Strategy Tables

 - Tobias Lütke is the founder and CEO of Shopify.
 The Ottawa-based company powers over 500,000 businesses around the world through its multi-channel commerce platform.
 As a programmer by background, Tobi has served on the core team of the Ruby on Rails framework and has created many popular open source libraries.
 Tobi actively supports groups that focus on computer literacy, education and building greater tech talent in Canada.

-- Lorraine Mitchelmore, President and CEO, Enlighten Innovations, Resources of the future
+- Lorraine Mitchelmore, Resources of the future

 - Lorraine Mitchelmore has 30 years of oil and gas experience with more than a third of her career working internationally.
 She worked at Petro Canada, Chevron, and BHP Petroleum before joining Shell in 2002.
 Since then she held various Senior Management positions prior to her appointment as President and Canada Country Chair in 2009 and EVP Heavy Oil Americas in 2012.
 After retiring from Shell in January 2016, Lorraine in 2017 became the President and CEO of Enlighten Innovations, a company that is developing a disruptive, environmentally benign, desulphurisation technology that significantly reduces sulphur from heavy oil.
 Lorraine serves on the BMO board of directors, Catalyst Advisory council, is co-founder and co-chair of Smart Prosperity and has actively advised governments on energy and environmental policies.

 - What is your aspirational vision for your sector?
 What would success look like in 2025?